Pacific Air Lines Flight 773: Aircraft

 The plane, a twin-engined turboprop Fairchild F-27, registration N2770R, was a U.S.-built version of the Fokker F-27 Friendship airliner.
 Manufactured five years earlier in 1959, it had accumulated about 10,250 flight hours up to its final flight, with Pacific Air Lines as the sole owner and operator.

 Flight

 The F-27 took off from Reno at 5:54 am PDT, with 33 passengers aboard, including Gonzales, and a crew of three, bound for San Francisco International Airport, with a scheduled stop in Stockton, California.
-The crew consisted of Captain Ernest Clark, 52, pilot in command, First Officer Ray Andress, 31, copilot, and flight attendant Margaret Schafer, 30.
+The crew consisted of Captain Ernest A. Clark, 52, pilot in command, First Officer Ray E. Andress, 31, copilot, and flight attendant Margaret E. Schafer, 30.
+Captain Clark had a total of 20,434 hours of flying experience (including 2,793 hours on the F-27), and First Officer Andress had a total of 6,640 hours, with 988 of them on the F-27.

-The plane arrived at Stockton, where two passengers deplaned and ten boarded, bringing the plane's total to 41 passengers.
-Both deplaning passengers reported that Gonzalez was seated directly behind the cockpit.
+The plane arrived at Stockton, where two passengers disembarked and ten boarded, bringing the plane's total to 41 passengers.
+Both disembarking passengers reported that Gonzalez was seated directly behind the cockpit.
 About 6:38 am, Flight 773 lifted off and headed towards San Francisco International.